 | United Kingdom, Switzerland | Outside the EU, separate rate | High |

-For these destinations, relying on Parlem's roaming is by far the most expensive option.
-The general recommendation for travel is clear: if you are going outside the EU, deactivate data roaming on your main line and use another solution to get connected.
-We tell you how to protect yourself in how to avoid roaming charges.
+For these destinations, relying on Parlem roaming is by far the most expensive option.
+The general recommendation for travel is clear: if you are going outside the EU, deactivate data roaming on your main line and use another solution to connect.
+We tell you how to protect yourself in how to avoid roaming.

 How to activate and control roaming

-Activating or deactivating roaming is done from your own mobile phone, and it's the best way to avoid surprises.
+Activating or deactivating roaming is done from your own mobile, and it's the best way to avoid surprises.
 The option is in your phone's network settings; you don't need to call Parlem for the basics.
+For most tariffs, EU roaming comes ready to use, but you control the roaming data switch.

-- Activate it only when you want to use roaming (e.g., in the EU).
+- Activate it only when you want to use the included roaming (e.g., when you arrive in the EU).

-- If in doubt, contact Parlem customer service to confirm the conditions of your specific plan in your destination.
+- When in doubt, contact Parlem customer service to confirm the exact conditions of your tariff in your destination.

-If you don't know if it's on, we'll help you check in how to know if I have roaming activated.
-Controlling this switch is your first line of defense against surprise bills.
+If you don't know if you have it on, we help you check in how to know if I have roaming activated.
+Controlling this switch is the first line of defense against surprise bills, especially in border areas, where your mobile sometimes jumps to a neighboring country's antenna on its own.

 The alternative: eSIM instead of roaming

 When you travel outside the EU, the most logical alternative to Parlem roaming is a data eSIM.
-Instead of connecting with your Spanish line at roaming rates, you install a data plan for your destination country that connects you to the local network at a local price, which is a fraction of what roaming costs.
+An eSIM is a "digital SIM" that is already integrated into your mobile: you don't have to wait for a shipment or change physical cards.
+Instead of connecting with your Spanish line at roaming prices, you install a data plan from the destination country that connects you to the local network at local prices, which is usually a fraction of what international roaming costs.

 Parlem Roaming vs. eSIM, compared